 Makes our videos and keeps us moving in the right direction.

-Takes care of our website and our team productivity tools.
+Takes care of our IT and our team productivity.

 Communicates our vision in all ways imaginable.